rijo-robert-atu/PowerShell/README.md

 ## Conclusion

 All the scripts in this repository was tested.
-The basic and adavanced concepts of python programming has been pictured in this Repository.
-The person who will be learning the concept of python from this repository, should be able to develop the python scripts all by himself.
+The basic and adavanced concepts of PowerShell programming has been pictured in this Repository.
+The person who will be learning the concept of PowerShell from this repository, should be able to develop the PowerShell scripts all by himself.